nhpkhanh-lk/cubevn.github.io/plugin_handler.md

 Priority control between EC-CUBE 3 Plugins

 ## Issue
-When install number of Plugin hooking the same event at the same time in operating environment then rewrite event handler of each Plugin into parameters, unexpected action may occur depend on the order.
+When install number of Plugins that hooking the same event at the same time in operating environment then rewrite event handler of each Plugin into parameters, unexpected action may occur depend on the order.
-In addition, I also want to control the starting order of handlers need to start before or after other Plugin such as inspector, logging, debugging.
+In addition, we also want to control the starting order of handlers need to start before or after other Plugin such as inspector, logging, debugging.

 ##### Example
 When rewrite Plugin using FormEvent for card payment when purchase or deferred payment into event handler, element of rewrite form need to use in later handler can be deleted in previous handler.